some file

 Double VPN Architecture

-At its core, NetBird establishes a double VPN — two nested encryption layers, each using independent key management, independent cryptographic algorithms, and independent protocol implementations.
+At its core, QuFabric establishes a double VPN — two nested encryption layers, each using independent key management, independent cryptographic algorithms, and independent protocol implementations.

 Application traffic